 Main components of ISO 31000

-ISO 31000 divides risk management into two main aspects: kerangka manajemen risiko (risk management framework) and proses manajemen risiko (risk management process).
+ISO 31000 divides risk management into two main aspects: the risk management framework and the risk management process.
 Key components include:

 A. Risk Management Framework